VietnamOfficial Name: Socialist Republic of Vietnam

 Safety and Security

-The Government of Vietnam may not allow or authorize you to travel to certain areas of Vietnam deemed sensitive.
-These travel limitations may also hinder the ability of the U.S. Government to provide assistance to you in those areas.
+The Government of Vietnam may not allow or authorize travel to certain areas of Vietnam that are deemed sensitive.
+These travel limitations may hinder the ability of the U.S. government to provide assistance to you in such areas.
+Check with local authorities before visiting border areas to see if you need to obtain a travel permit issued by local authorities.
 U.S. citizens have been detained after traveling in areas close to the Vietnamese borders with China, Cambodia, and Laos.
 These areas are not always marked, and there are no warnings about prohibited travel.
 You should avoid such areas unless you obtain written permission in advance from local authorities.
-You should check with travel agencies before going to border areas to see if you need to obtain a travel permit issued by local authorities.

-At any time, you should avoid large gatherings, such as those forming at the scene of traffic accidents, which can become violent with little or no warning.
+At all times, you should avoid large gatherings, such as those forming at the scene of traffic accidents, as they can become violent with little or no warning.
+In May 2014, some initially peaceful demonstrations against Chinese actions in the South China Sea became violent and resulted in injuries, some fatal, to foreign workers and damage to property at firms perceived to be Chinese in industrial zones.

 Passengers riding in cyclos (pedicabs) may be especially prone to theft of personal possessions by snatch-and-grab thieves, because they ride in a semi-reclining position that readily exposes their belongings and does not allow good visibility or movement.
 Some cyclo drivers have reportedly kidnapped passengers and extorted money; it may be risky to hire cyclos not associated with reputable hotels or restaurants.

-You should take precautions in choosing ground transportation when you arrive at the airport in Hanoi or Ho Chi Minh City.
-Some travelers reported being robbed by drivers who greeted them upon arrival with a placard showing the traveler's name.
-If you are expecting to be picked up, ask the company for the drivers name, phone number, and license plate number before you travel.
-You should use only airport taxis (currently Noi Bai taxi in Hanoi and Mai Linh or Vinasun in HCMC) or vehicles provided by hotels.
+Exercise caution in choosing ground transportation upon arrival at the airport in Hanoi or Ho Chi Minh City.
+Some travelers have reported being robbed by drivers who greeted them upon arrival with a placard showing the traveler's name.
+If you are expecting to be picked up, ask the company for the driver’s name, phone number, and license plate number before you travel.
+Use only established airport taxi companies or vehicles provided by hotels.
 Several times in the past year in Hanoi, taxi drivers detoured travelers en route from the airport to flophouses masquerading as hotels.
 You should be familiar with the basics of the hotel you have chosen, such as address and neighboring landmarks.
 This information can be found on the Internet.
-We have received complaints of taxi drivers overcharging fares by using rigged meters.
-In one case a driver locked the passenger in the cab to extort a higher fare.
-You should try to write down the name of the taxi company, plate number and any other identifying information in any incident so that it can be reported to the local authorities.
+We have received complaints about taxi drivers overcharging fares by using rigged meters.
+You should try to write down the name of the taxi company, plate number, and any other identifying information in any incident so that it can be reported to the local authorities.

 Some scams target tourists.
 Specifically, tourists have been victims of gambling scams in the Pham Ngu Lao neighborhood of Ho Chi Minh City.
 This scam usually starts with a friendly invitation to someone's home to meet a relative interested in visiting or studying in the U.S. While waiting for this individual, a casual game of cards will start.
 Victims have reported starting the game with only a small wager but losing thousands of dollars over the course of an evening.
 Be aware that gambling outside of licensed casinos is illegal in Vietnam.

-The U.S. Embassy has also received occasional reports of incidents in which an unknown substance was used to taint drinks, leaving the victim unconscious or in a state similar to inebriation and unable to make appropriate decisions.
-To date, reports have included theft, but sexual assaults are also possible.
-Do not leave drinks or food unattended, and don't go to unfamiliar venues alone.
+The U.S. Embassy has also received occasional reports of incidents in which an unknown substance was used to taint drinks, leaving the victim unconscious or at least unable to make appropriate decisions.
+To date, most incidents resulted in theft, but the threat of sexual assaults is real.
+Do not leave drinks or food unattended, and do not go to unfamiliar venues alone.
 You should also avoid purchasing liquor from street vendors, as the authenticity of the contents cannot be assured.

 Some U.S. citizens have reported threats of death or physical injury related to personal business disputes.
+You should report such threats to local authorities.
 The U.S. Embassy and the U.S. Consulate General cannot provide personal protection services.
-If you do not have confidence in the ability of the local police to protect you, you may wish to depart the country as soon as possible.

 Local Laws & Special Circumstances

-Work Authorization: The Government of Vietnam has recently been tightening regulations on foreign workers.
+Work Authorization: The Government of Vietnam maintains strict laws with respect to foreign workers.
 In general, employers are responsible for obtaining work authorization for their employees.
 While some agencies offer assistance in obtaining work authorization, their quality and competence can vary greatly.
 We advise U.S. citizens to fully comply with Vietnamese regulations regarding employment.
 Penalties can be severe and include deportation.

-Teaching English: We have received complaints from English teachers at private language schools/companies.
-The most frequent complaints were that the schools and/or employment agencies misrepresented salaries, contract terms, working conditions, living arrangements, and other benefits, even when the employee had a written contract.
-There have also been some complaints of threats of arrest/deportation.
-We advise anyone considering accepting an English teaching job in Vietnam to carefully review the terms of the contract regarding working and living conditions and to ask for references from persons familiar with the institution, especially former U.S. citizen employees.
+Teaching English: We periodically receive complaints from English teachers at private language schools or companies that the employment agencies they used in obtaining their employment misrepresented salaries, contract terms, working conditions, living arrangements, and other benefits, even when they had a written contract.
+We advise anyone considering accepting an English teaching job in Vietnam to carefully review the terms of the contract regarding working and living conditions and to ask for references from persons familiar with the institution, especially U.S. citizen former employees.

 Hotels: Hotels in Vietnam require you to present your passport (and visas, if issued separately) upon check-in so that your stay can be registered with local police.
-Therefore, be sure to carry these documents with you if you change hotels.
+Therefore, carry these documents with you if you change hotels.
 Every guest in a hotel room must be registered, and it is illegal for a foreigner to share accommodations with a Vietnamese national.
+If you stay at a private residence, (i.e. at the residence of family or friends) you must comply with registration requirements by visiting the local police station and registering your stay within 24 hours.

 Exports: Vietnamese law prohibits the export of antiques.
 However, these laws are vague and unevenly enforced.
 Customs authorities may inspect and seize your antiques without compensating you.
 The determination of what is an "antique" can be arbitrary.
 If you purchase non-antique items of value, you should retain receipts and confirmation from shop owners and/or the Ministry of Culture and the Customs Department to prevent seizure when you leave the country.